percona/portal-doc/docs/advisors/checks/replica-without-replication-slave-account.md

 ## Description

 If the source fails, you may want to use a replica as the new source.
-An account with the REPLICATION SLAVE privilege must exist for a server to act as a replication source and let a replica can connect to it.
+An account with the **REPLICATION SLAVE** privilege must exist for a server to act as a replication source and let a replica can connect to it.

 Therefore, it is a good idea to create this account on your replicas to prepare them to take over for a source, if needed.

-## Rule

-`select IF(count(User)> 0,1,0) from mysql.user where Repl_slave_priv='Y';`

 ## Resolution